PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the bounded wrong-way NCHW-to-NHWC Transpose-before-Conv sanitizer next.
-It still rebuilds a complete consumer map after each match; preserve its all-consumers-are-Conv, filter-channel, graph-output, and graph-order guards if converting its rewrites and removals to a differential index.
+2. Audit the bounded recurrent orphan-step tensor repair next.
+It still builds producer and consumer maps initially and again after every repaired alias;
+   preserve its exact step-name grammar, matching Reshape shape tensor, first- match ordering, graph input/output, and tensor-pruning behavior if moving its input rewrites to one differential index.
 3. Keep the terminal direct backend boundary explicit; do not reintroduce fallback into the legacy TensorFlow pipeline or broaden optional artifact execution.